-If you have any questions about phonics or about the Phonics Screening Check, please speak to your child's teacher.
 In the Autumn and Spring Terms we hold parent workshops to give parents the opportunity to learn more about phonics and work alongside their child in school.

 "The workshop was fantastic - I have learnt so much.
 The word cards with sound buttons were really helpful."
 (Year 1 parent - January 2020)

 "Good information and knowledgeto use at home.
 Great to spend time with ****** at school to see what he does."
 (Year 1 parent - January 2020)

 "Very interesting and informative.
 I like the videos (articulation & phonics check) and the interactive sessions with the kids."
 (Year 1 parent - January 2020)

 Every year we hold Book Fairs to encourage a love of books and wider reading.
 We usually tie these in with our World Book Day celebrations in March - look out for more information throughout the Spring Term.